 What I get out of Genesis 1: (1) God is the creator; (2) the universe had a beginning; (3) humankind is made in God’s image; and (4) God is the Ultimate Sabbath keeper.
 The fourth point is time bound or has an expiration date, becoming unnecessary in the New Covenant.
 The first and third are timeless.
 The second point is confirmed by science, but who knows?
 Maybe science will change, so the second point is potentially timeless, but not on the same level as God being the creator and humankind are made in God’s image, which are timeless.

+This psalm does without the Sabbath concerns of Genesis 1.
 In contrast, let’s very quickly look at Psalm 148, which mentions one decree:

 Reduced to its essence, Gen. 1 is about creation and its Creator.
 Also, God is shown, poetically and metaphorically, to have become a Hebrew worker who instituted and honored the Sabbath long before actual Hebrews lived and this ritual law existed at Mt.
 Sinai, but at creation!
 This inspired anachronism (out-of-sequence chronology) opens the door to alternative interpretations that are not scientific.

 Psalm 148, reduced to its essence on creation also shows that God is the Creator.
 This interpretation is more streamlined and clearer (to me at least).
 I like it.